 - Semester 2 - 2021

 On successful completion of the course students will be able to:

-2. As part of a team, use an interdisciplinary approach to investigate a scientific challenge.
+2. As part of a team, use an interdisciplinary approach to investigate a scientific challenge and its management;

-- Conducting interdisciplinary scientific research on a real problem that challenges society
+• Conducting interdisciplinary scientific research on a real problem that challenges your university.

 Report: Group Work Written Report